Updated in 2023

 What does HackDesign do?

-Curated by top designers in the industry, HackDesign is a free weekly newsletter that delivers a design lesson directly into your inbox.
+Curated by top designers in the industry, HackDesign is a free weekly newsletter that delivers a design lesson directly to your inbox.
 The curators took a mix of useful blogs, books, games, videos, and tutorials that had helped them on their design journey.
 Then, they organized these assets into a digestible lesson plan.

 The lessons help people learn the tools, technologies, and terminology of good design.
 They also provide interactive content like design games and challenges to put the skills to use.
 HackDesign compiled a toolkit for designers to understand which tools work best for each situation.
 It also helps people discover new tools that can help them advance their skills.

 Who is HackDesign for?

-Current and aspiring designers can benefit from the lessons and tools curated by HackDesign.
+Current and aspiring designers can both benefit from the lessons and tools curated by HackDesign.
 It is a good resource for anyone who is looking to keep their design thinking sharp, advance their skills, and learn new tools and technologies.

 What does HackDesign cost?
 How much work is involved?

-HackDesign is a free newsletter and they also give access to their lessons for free on their website.
+Not only is HackDesign a free newsletter, but also they give access to their lessons for free on their website.
 People who are interested in subscribing just need to give their email address.

-There is also a Patron where users can contribute $9 per month.
+There is also a Patreon where users can contribute $9 per month.
 This gives them access to the Slack channel, video interviews with the curators, and swag (after 1 year).
 Users can also choose to contribute $5 per month in order to be a supporter.
 If they do this, they also get access to the Slack channel.

 Ratings and reviews

 There are not a lot of reviews of HackDesign online, but the ones that exist are mainly positive.
 People explained that they have learned a lot from the lessons, though they don’t always do them.
 They reported that once a week felt like a lot.
 One reviewer said that the lessons skew more towards the advanced designers and might be difficult for someone who is less experienced or just at the beginning of their education in product design.

 Alternatives to HackDesign